mtlynch/mediagoblin/docs/source/siteadmin/commandline-upload.rst

 just as easy to provide this information through the correct metadata columns.

 - **id** is used to identify the media entry to the user in case of an error in the batchaddmedia script.
-- **license** is used to set a license for your piece a media for mediagoblin's use.
+- **license** is used to set a license for your piece a media for MediaGoblin's use.
 This must be a URI.
-- **title** will set the title displayed to mediagoblin users.
+- **title** will set the title displayed to MediaGoblin users.
 - **description** will set a description of your media.

 Metadata columns